om-ai-lab/OmChat/README.md

-# OmChat: A suite of multimodal language models that are powerful and efficiently
+# OmChat: A Series of Powerful Native Multimodal Language Models
 ......

 ## 🗓️ Updates